Rare Diseases Clinical Trials Toolbox

 - how the proposed research method is appropriate for the question posed

-- the reasoning behind the choice of any treatment difference sought, as well as the other parameters used in the determination of the sample size
+- the reasoning behind the choice of any treatment/intervention difference sought, as well as the other parameters used in the determination of the sample size

 - the choice of comparators and end points